Windows7Pro2009/Install-32-bit-Linux-as-the-only-OS-on-Core-Duo-based-Apple-Macs-using-USB/README.md

 15. Click "OK."

-16.Click "Start" the Rufus USB Installer begins creating the bootable USB drive.
-The creation of the bootable USB Ubuntu installer will be complete when the green progress bar at the bottom of the Rufus application is entirely green, and when the message below the progress bar says Ready.
+16. Click "Start" the Rufus USB Installer begins creating the bootable USB drive.
+The creation of the bootable USB Linux installer will be complete when the green progress bar at the bottom of the Rufus application is entirely green, and when the message below the progress bar says Ready.

 17. Click "Close" when Rufus is completed creating the bootable USB Ubuntu installer, and then remove the thumb drive from that computer.

-18. Download the latest version of rEFInd from SourceForge.
+18. Download the latest version of rEFInd from SourceForge (Link: https://sourceforge.net/projects/refind

 19. Copy the rEFInd binary zip file to another USB drive with FAT32 format.